deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 ## Update jenkins

-Before updating make sure no jenkins instances are running.
+Before updating jenkins make sure no build instances are running.

 To update Jenkins to the newest version you need to download the latest jenkins.war file [here](https://updates.jenkins-ci.org/download/war/) and fulfill the following steps.